ZeroPvlse/KittyKit/README.md

-# SHADOW ARSENAL

-**Your proof of concept is our postmortem**

 ## Overview
-Shadow Arsenal is a comprehensive penetration testing environment setup script designed to quickly prepare Linux systems for security assessments.
+Arsenal is a comprehensive penetration testing environment setup script designed to quickly prepare Linux systems for security assessments.
 This powerful automation tool detects your distribution and installs a carefully curated selection of industry-standard security tools across multiple domains.

 ## Features
 - **Distribution Detection**: Automatically identifies and adapts to major Linux distributions (Debian/Ubuntu, Fedora, Arch, OpenSUSE)